-The new Netflix series, Daybreak, which takes place after a nuclear bomb explosion leaving just kids and teenagers to fend for themselves, debuted in October 2019 and was an instant favorite among fans.
-Fans have been hoping for a second season after the events of season one; when the kids and Ms. Crumble defeated Baron Triumph and stopped a missile from going off.
+The new Netflix series, Daybreak, which takes place after a nuclear bomb explosion leaves just kids and teenagers to fend for themselves, debuted in October 2019 and was an instant favorite among fans.
+Fans have been hoping for a second season after the events of season 1 when the kids and Ms. Crumble defeated Baron Triumph and stopped a missile from going off.
 Sam Dean also became the new “Queen of the Apocalypse.”

 Cast, crew, and fans have been tweeting the hashtag #FinishDaybreak in hopes of Netflix renewing the show.
 Unfortunately, it looks like we can only imagine what would have happened.
-Towards the end of the December 16 live tweet party, executive producer Aron Coleite broke the news to fans in a heartfelt letter on Twitter that Netflix had decided to not renew the show.
+Towards the end of the December 16 live tweet party, executive producer Aron Coleite broke the news to fans in a heartfelt letter on Twitter that Netflix had decided not to renew the show.

 I don't even know how to say this, so we prepared a small statement.
 Love you all.
 Thank you! pic.twitter.com/rKXWxuaaFh